Mystery, Travel

 A WIRED writer named Nicholas Thompson invested a lot of time reporting on Vance Rodriguez and wrote a final footnote to this story a few weeks ago.
 It appears Rodriguez had wrestled with demons almost his entire life, even attempting suicide by shooting himself in the stomach at age 15, and battled bouts of depression and rocky relationships with girlfriends.
 It all actuality, if you accept the allegations from the women in his past, there were times when he was the farthest thing from “Mostly Harmless.”
 Did he simply throw up his hands one day and decide to give up the online video gaming and coding of his world and seek solace on The Appalachian Trail?
 When his landlord finally went into his apartment eight months after he left NYC he found unopened food, personal belongings and the man’s identification.
 No note or boxed up items.
 Did those demons win a final confrontation when he starved to death in that yellow tent in a national state park in Florida?
 One of Rodriguez’s friends told reporters that the last thing he would have ever wanted was to become a national media story.

-You may also like The 5 Minutes of True Crime Series
+You may also like The Murder of Sherry Hart in North Carolina

 Hopefully, this final bit of identification can lay the mystery to rest and help those who need to heal from his death begin to do so.